MoseleyBioinformaticsLab/mwtab/docs/guide.rst

    $ source venv/bin/activate             # activate virtual environment

-   $ python3 -m pip install mwtab         # install mwtab as usually
+   $ python3 -m pip install mwtab         # install mwtab as usual

    $ deactivate                           # if you are done working in the virtual environment